4 Chapter 4 – Preliminary Orbit Determination

 The Gibbsian orbit determination method determines an orbit from three position vectors.
 It is attributed to Joshua Gibbs (1839 – 1903), an engineer who was believed to be the first American contributor to celestial mechanics.
 Gibbs is more well-known for his contributions to thermodynamics, but his work in orbit determination is the basis for many current orbit determination methods.

 When three position vectors, [latex]\vec{R}[/latex], are known over a relatively long time, you can determine the satellite’s orbit.
-As shown in the figure below:
+As shown in Figures 14 and 15 below:

 The image illustrates the Gibbs method for orbit determination.
 The Gibbs method is a technique used in astrodynamics to determine the orbit of a satellite or celestial object based on three known position vectors observed over a significant period.
 By utilizing these three position vectors, the Gibbs method allows for the calculation of the satellite's orbital elements, providing valuable information about its trajectory in space.